bhauman/figwheel-main/docs/tutorial.md

 ![image of warning](https://s3.amazonaws.com/bhauman-blog-images/figwheel-main/defn-hello-warning-heads-up.png)

-And finally delete the remaining `defn hello` line and hit save once again.
+And finally delete the remaining `defn hello` line and save the file once again.

 You will notice that the warning goes away.